Are All Steps Equally Important? Benchmarking Essentiality Detection of Events: Introduction

-In this paper, to evaluate whether current NLU models can understand the events as profoundly as humans, we propose a new cognitively inspired problem of detecting essential step events in goal event processes, and we construct a new benchmark, ``Essential Step Detection" (\DataName) to foster research in this direction\footnote{The dataset and used codes are available at https://github.com/CogComp/Essential-Step-Detection .}.
-Specifically, we collect goals and corresponding steps from WikiHow\footnote{\href{https://www.wikihow.com/}{WikiHow} is a community website containing extensive collections of step-by-step guidelines.} and manually annotate the essentiality of different steps towards the goal.
-Experiments and further analysis show that even though humans have a consistent perception about the essentiality of event steps, current models are still far from understanding events at such a deep level.
+In this paper, we aim to assess the depth of understanding that current NLU models possess regarding events in comparison to human cognition.
+To accomplish this, we introduce a new cognitively inspired problem of detecting essential step events in goal event processes and establish a novel benchmark, Essential Step Detection (\DataName), to promote research in this area.
+Specifically, we gather goals and their corresponding steps from WikiHow\footnote{\href{https://www.wikihow.com/}{WikiHow} is a community website featuring extensive collections of step-by-step guidelines.} and manually annotate the essentiality of various steps in relation to the goal.
+Our experimental findings reveal that although humans consistently perceive event essentiality, current models still have a long way to go to match this level of understanding.